What’s Tax Deductible and What’s Not For Property Investors?

 - Subdividing and constructing a rental property

-- Exiting private arrangement e.g. family members financing while ownership is in another’s name
+- Exiting private arrangements, e.g., family members financing while ownership is in another’s name

-- Creative solutions to maintain the MR exemption e.g. constructing a duplex to function as one property
+- Creative solutions to maintain the main residence exemption

-- Maximising sales on subdividing & Selling out of pre-1985 property OR
+- Maximising sales on subdividing and selling out of pre-1985 property

-- Holding onto pre-1985 property – especially where situated in a great location and owned by a trust
+- Holding onto pre-1985 property, especially when situated in a great location and owned by a trust

 - Transferring from parent to children while parent moves to retirement home